Serves 5-6 Preparation Time 10 Minutes Cook Time 30 Minutes

 I wanted to make the classic version but with a slight twist, hence the addition of pesto.
-I am always trying to find a way to incorporategluten-free pesto into my meals and this works so well.
+I am always trying to find a way to incorporate vegan pesto into my meals as I love it.
+This works so well.

 - 250g mixed tomatoes

 - 400g spiral or macaroni pasta, gf if needed

 - 1 onion sliced